N.B.: The pictures shown in this section have been obtained by

 right clicking on the keyword tables ,

-these new features are highlighted in the below image.
+features are highlighted in the below image.

 This T-LAB tool

 similarity relationships which, within any corpus or its subset,

 determine the local meaning of selected key-terms.

 Such a tool can be used with the default options

 (A) or through options selected by the user (B).

 In the first case (A: default) word co-occurrences

 contexts (e.g. sentences, fragments, paragraphs).
 In the second

 one (B: options selected by the user) word co-occurrences can also